sekunho/sekun.dev/blog/content/posts/manage-secrets-in-nixos/index.md

 }
 ```

-So for reading/creating `emojiedDBPassword.age` for example, `agenix` looks for
+When decrypting/creating `emojiedDBPassword.age` for example, `agenix` looks for
 the private key pair of the public key that was supplied.
 Otherwise, it prohibits
-the user from doing so.
+the user from doing so, and will complain about there not being any matching keys.

+> **Note**: You don't need the rules file for decrypting an age file because the
+> permissions are already encoded in the age file.
+You should only have it present
+> if you're using the CLI for creating/updating an age file.

 ## Creating a secret